 Where to Shop in Bali for Home Wares

 There are loads of great home wares in Bali.
 I love to fill my home with pieces from my travels and Bali did not disappoint.

-Metallic decor was everywhere on our most recent trip in November 2015.
-I found this fab pineapple mirror at Toko Emporium (which was gifted to me), gold pineapple (I also picked up a silver one) from Kayu Aya Square market, pineapple serving ware and bottle opener from Rose Avenue.
+ABOVE: The pineapple mirror is from Toko Emporium (which was gifted to me), the gold pineapple (I also picked up a silver one) is from Kayu Aya Square market, pineapple serving ware and bottle opener from Rose Avenue.

 1. Rose Avenue – this is a beautiful store opposite The Corner House.

 In here you’ll find linen and accessories for children’s bedrooms and lots of well priced decor, vases, lighting, furniture and serving ware.
 I couldn’t go past the pineapple and palm tree serving ware below.

 2. Kim Soo – This Bali meets the Hamptons home wares store slash cafe is so gorgeous you’ll be looking for excuses to stay, so why not have a coffee while you ponder potential purchases?
 I loved the woven napery, feathered decor, marble cheese boards and oversized ceramics.
 I may have also left with a set of Palm Tree brass hooks …

 3. Satunama – This is a beautiful store, a couple of doors up from Sea Circus and next door to Kim Soo.
 You’ll find printed cushions, woven goods and basket ware, modern light fittings and colourful tableware.
 I could easily fill an international shipping crate here.
 You can read more here.

 4. Samantha Robinson – If fine, beautiful, painted ceramics are your thing, you will love Samantha Robinson.
 I spied a great range of dishes, jugs, vases and the like but it was her light pendants and market umbrellas which made me want to organise international shipping on the spot.
 You can visit her online store here.